What Is Keto Coffee?

 - 1 tablespoon coconut oil or MCT oil

-- 1 tablespoon of unsalted butter (or Ghee if you can’t handle dairy – per the bulletproof site)
+- 1 tablespoon of unsalted butter or grass fed butter (or Ghee if you can’t handle dairy – per the bulletproof site)

-All of the above goes into a blender to make it frothy and smooth.
+Put all of the ingredients into a blender or an immersion blender to make it frothy and smooth.

-I like to add 35% whipping cream to all variations of my Keto coffee.
+I like to add 35% heavy cream to all variations of my Keto coffee.

 What is MCT Oil?

 MCT is short for medium-chain triglycerides.
 They are made by processing coconut and palm kernel oil in the lab.
 Find out more about it at WebMD.